Welcome to St Edmund of Canterbury, Hayes.

 Do explore our website to see who we are and what's happening in our church & community.

-This week we are praying especially for all those who are ill, those who are isolated and the heroes in our NHS who are working so hard to keep us healthy and save lives.
+This week we continue to pray especially for all those who are ill, those who are isolated and the heroes in our NHS who are working so hard to keep us healthy and save lives.

-The Worship at Home tab has a set of resources for Sunday.
+The Worship at Home tab has a Virtual Service for Sunday.

 OVERCOMING CORONAVIRUS COVID19